stashyman/MusicShare/README.md

 =====================
 PLEASE ADD THE CODE TO THE UI2.java, because that is the one that I have done a lot of cleanup to and am testing.

+I don't see the point of UI2.
+I took the updated code in UI2 and added upon it, then put it in UI.
+The borrowed song atributes are added and I have the default settings working also, but we never send a song back after it has been done yet.
+PLEASE REMEMBER TO DOWNLOAD THE MOST RECENT CODE WHEN YOU WANT TO WORK.
+I'm looking at you Brendan. --Rory

 Errors that have been found so far
 ==================================
 first number equals the main menu option and #) is the sub menu option